Frequently Asked Questions

 There are two types of holidays:

-- Employees work and there are no classes (Fall Holiday, Spring Break, etc.).
+- Student Holidays: Employees work and there are no classes (Fall Holiday, Spring Break, etc.).
 On these days a student with a valid permit can park in any student zone but may not park in staff/faculty zones.